 Nashville is a fast-growing city with plenty of opportunities for work and play.
-The city’s population has grown by more than 6% since 2010 as more and more people flock to Nashville for the abundant jobs, relatively affordable homes and the quality of life.
+The city’s population has grown by more than 6% since 2010 as more and more people flock to Nashville for abundant jobs, relatively affordable homes and quality of life.
 If you’re thinking of moving to Nashville, there are some things you should know before you go.
+Whenever you’re planning a big move, it can be a good idea to work with a financial advisor to understand the differences in costs and that your finances are ready to make the change.

 1. It’s Called Music City for a Reason